ubirch/ubirch-ethereum-service/README.md

         "Address1 just created": { "balance" : "0x1337000000000000000000"},
       }
     }

-Now initialize a second node by changing only these two flags : --identity "MyTestNetNode2" and --datadir YOUR_DATADIR2, but keep the same genesis file (important).
+<b> Now initialize a second node </b> by changing only these two flags : <b> --identity "MyTestNetNode2" </b> and <b> --datadir YOUR_DATADIR2 </b>, but you have keep the same genesis file. <br>
-Once the second node is initialized, connect to it (add the flags --rpcport 8546 --port 30304) and create an account by typing personal.newAccount() on the geth console.
-This address will serve of base address for the mining process.
+Once the second node is initialized, connect to it : <b> add the flags --rpcport 8546 --port 30304 </b> and create an account by typing on the geth console :

+        personal.newAccount()

+This address will serve of base address for the mining process. <br>
 Now, your two nodes should be running on the same network.
 Next, find the enode url of one of your nodes.
-Enode url is like a unique id for nodes to communicate with each other
+Enode url is like a unique id for nodes to communicate with each other.

 In the first terminal, (now it should be in the geth console)